BeryJu/supervisr/docs/SSO/oauth/chronograf.md

 # Chronograf

 !!! warning
-    This requires the `supervisr.mod.auth.oauth.provider` module.
+    This requires the `supervisr.auth.oauth.provider` module.

 Chronograf authentication is supported via OAuth 2.
 This is integrated into the default Chronograf installation.